This short story has been published in an anthology titled Aspiring Writers Short Story Winners published by Lebrary.com

 Unfortunately this anthology is out of circulation but here’s my story in its entirety.

 by Laura Rittenhouse

 A very nice stranger just left the travel agency.
 But not before asking me to help her plan her husband’s Christmas present, the perfect summer holiday.
-On Christmas day Sue wants to hand Tom their itinerary then whisk him away with little more than shorts and t-shirt each.
+On Christmas day Sue wants to hand Douglas their itinerary then whisk him away with little more than shorts and t-shirt each.

-When she gave me their details, I realised that Tom is an ex-colleague of mine from my days in banking.
+When she gave me their details, I realised that Douglas is an ex-colleague of mine from my days in banking.
 He’s the monster who enjoyed finding ways to make my work-life hell and played no small part in my career change.
 And she just gave me the job of arranging his dream holiday!

 Now that she’s gone, I waste a few minutes toying with the idea of rising above it all, but honestly, this is the kind of chance that only a fool ignores.

 Sue’s request is simple; organise a trip so she and her demon-husband can share a relaxed getaway, escaping the summer rat-race of Sydney.
 My plan is less simple; give karma a bit of help in providing its payback.

 Maybe at first glance Sue doesn’t deserve to share in Douglas’ karmic payback, but she’s married to one of hell’s minions so she can’t expect to escape unscathed.